leeyawnz/DevSecOps/Ansible/README.md

 ### Manually
 #### 1. Setting up our instances
-To see this in action, we can first create 2 instances in AWS.
+First create 2 instances in AWS.
 After creating the 2 instances,run all 2 instances on 2 separate terminals.

 Inside the first instance, rename it to controller
 ```